mwoody4/up221-meaghan/README.md

 # up221-meaghan

+This is Meaghan Woody's repository for UP221 - Introduction to GIS and Spatial Data Science

 ## About Me

 My name is Meaghan Woody and I'm a first-year PhD Student in Community Health Sciences within the Fielding School of Public Health.
 My research interests lie at the intersection of diet-related disparities and immigrant health.
 More specifically, I am interested in the dietary acculturation of Latin American and Caribbean immigrants and their diaspora, and the risk of diet-related NCDs.